sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## Exercises

-For the first couple of exercises we use the following code:
+For the first couple of exercises we will use the following code:

 ```java
 public boolean remove(Object o) {